cretueusebiu/laravel-vue-spa/README.md

 npm run production
 ```

+## Socialite

+This project comes with GitHub as an example for [Laravel Socialite](https://laravel.com/docs/5.8/socialite).

+To enable the provider create a new GitHub application and use `https://example.com/api/oauth/github/callback` as the Authorization callback URL.

+Edit `.env` and set `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` with the keys form your GitHub application.

+For other providers you may need to set the appropriate keys in `config/services.php` and redirect url in `OAuthController.php`.

 ## Email Verification

 To enable email verification make sure that your `App\User` model implements the `Illuminate\Contracts\Auth\MustVerifyEmail` contract.